Version 1.4, October 2014

 Incidental powers and functions

-13.48 It is not necessary to publish in an IPS entry these incidental functions and related powers that are common to all agencies.
-An exception would apply where the function is a core or designated function of a particular agency — for example, if the agency is established to provide training to other agencies, to administer the FOI Act or to manage Commonwealth property.
+13.72 It is not necessary for an IPS entry to include these incidental functions and related powers that are common to all agencies.
+An exception would apply where the function is a core or designated function of a particular agency — for example, if the agency is established to provide training to other agencies, to administer the FOI Act or to manage Australian Government property.

 Statutory appointments

-13.50 Agencies must publish details of appointments of agency officers that are made under Acts, other than the appointment of APS employees within the meaning of the Public Service Act (s 8(2)(d)).
+13.74 Agencies must publish details of appointments of agency officers that are made under Acts, other than the appointment of APS employees within the meaning of the Public Service Act 1999 (PS Act) (s 8(2)(d)).

-13.51 This requirement applies to officers who are appointed under statute to a position or role in an agency — for example, the Commonwealth Ombudsman appointed under the Commonwealth Ombudsman Act 1976, s 4, or the Chief Executive of Centrelink appointed under the Human Services (Centrelink) Act 1997, s 7 (and who is also an Associate Secretary in the Department of Human Services).
-An officer who is appointed to a statutory position in another agency should be listed under the IPS entry of both agencies — for example, an officer of a department appointed to the Administrative Review Council under the Administrative Appeals Tribunal Act 1975, s 49.
+13.75 This requirement applies to officers who are appointed under statute to a position or role in an agency – for example, the Commonwealth Ombudsman appointed under the Ombudsman Act 1976 s 4, or the Chief Executive of Centrelink appointed under the Human Services (Centrelink) Act 1997 s 7 (and who is also an Associate Secretary in the Department of Human Services).
+An officer who is appointed to a statutory position in another agency should be listed under the IPS entry of both agencies — for example, an officer of a department appointed to the Administrative Review Council under the Administrative Appeals Tribunal Act 1975 ( s 49).

-13.52 An agency is not required to list staff appointed under statute to a position with a generic designation, such as ‘investigator’.
-Nor are agencies that employ staff other than under the Public Service Act required to list staff they appoint under a general statutory authority.
+13.76 An agency is not required to list staff appointed under statute to a position with a generic designation, such as ‘investigator’.
+Nor are agencies that employ staff other than under the PS Act required to list staff they appoint under a general statutory authority.

 - the name of the person appointed